Sports. Honestly. Since 2011

 Bryce Rainer and His Profile

-While in high school, you’ll notice that the best players are shortstops.
+While in high school, you’ll notice that the best players are usually shortstops.
 That doesn’t always mean they’ll be shortstops in professional ball, particularly in MLB.
 However, for Rainer, that’s not the case.

 The bat and offensive tools are unquestionable.
-Although he played as a two-way player for much of his high school career, he has focused on being a position player, leading him to become a top 10 ranked choice in the MLB Draft.
+Although he played as a two-way player for much of his high school career, he has focused on being a position player, leading him to become a top 10 choice for the MLB Draft.
 He’s athletic enough to play shortstop at the big league level, and the arm is enough that some would project he’d be a Gold Glove third baseman if he had to move off of shortstop due to his size.
 After all, he can throw 90 MPH fastballs off the mound if he needs to.

 Bryce Rainer shows exceptional discipline from the left side of the plate while sticking to a game plan and not letting the moments rattle him.
 In fact, he attended the National High School Invitational this Spring and was the best player there on one of the bigger stages.
 According to Jonathan Mayo, he solidified himself as a top choice amongst the high school prospects and maybe even the best bet among them.
 After all, he went 7 for 13 with two doubles and showcased his discipline with five walks and no strikeouts.
 He even got on the mound for an inning of relief and topped out at 95 MPH.